GOOD: Towards Domain Generalized Orientated Object Detection: Conclusion

 \section{Conclusion}

 In this paper, we make an early exploration to learn domain generalized oriented object detection from a single source domain.
 It is particularly challenging as the detector need to represent not only stable content but also precise orientation under the cross-domain style variation.
-In the proposed GOOD, the CLIP-driven style hallucination is constrainted by the proposed rotation-aware content consistency learning and style-consistency learning, which allows the model to learn generalizable rotation and content representation.

-Extensive experiments on a series of domain generalization settings show that the proposed GOOD has significantly stronger generalization than existing state-of-the-art oriented object detectors.
+In the proposed GOOD, the CLIP-driven style hallucination is constrained by the proposed rotation-aware content consistency learning and style-consistency learning, which allows the model to learn generalizable rotation and content representation.
+Experiments on a series of domain generalization settings show that the proposed GOOD has significantly stronger generalization than existing state-of-the-art oriented object detectors.

-\textbf{Limitation \& Future Work.} We focus on existing domain generalized detection settings, where the cross-domain object categories are consistent.
-In the future, we will GOOD under open-world scenarios, which can further discover unknown categories from different domains.
+\paragraph{Limitation \& Future Work.} One may argue the proposed GOOD only follows the two-stage paradigm.
+But compared with the one-stage paradigm, it provides a more precise description between orientation and region of interests.
+It also provides more access to enrich the style and constrain the content consistency from shallow to deep.
+On the other hand, we focus on existing domain generalized detection settings, where the cross-domain object categories are consistent.
+In the future, we will advance GOOD to open-world scenarios, which can further discover unknown categories from different domains.